Legal

 Once you've spotted the issue, you'll be able to follow the right procedures to sort it.
 This might include warnings and retraining.

-If an employee isn’t improving, you may choose to action a capability procedure
+If an employee isn’t improving, you may choose to action a capability dismissal procedure

 Start your capability procedure

-It's become clear the employee isn't reaching their required standards.
-And this is even after you've done your best to support them.
+If it has become clear the employee isn't reaching their required standards, even after you've done your best to support them, then you’ll need to start the capability dismissal process.

 After these steps, you'll get a better understanding into their capability issues.